 Introduction to “Expos” is designed to introduce less experienced writers to the elements of academic argument.
-Students learn to recognize the paradigm of academic argument as they learn to read and summarize academic essays, and then they apply the paradigm in academic essays of their own.
+Students learn to recognize “The Fundamental Structure of Academic Argument” as they learn to read and summarize academic essays, and then they apply the fundamental structure in academic essays of their own.
 Classes are small, no more than 10 students, and are organized around three major writing assignments.
 Each course guides students’ practice through pre-writing, drafting, and revising, and includes discussions, workshops, and tutorials with the instructor.
 In addition to its central focus on the elements of academic argument, each “Intro” course teaches students to avoid plagiarism and document sources correctly.
 “Intro” courses do not specialize in a particular topic or theme and are available to freshmen only.

 |01||MW 1:30-2:45||Evans||Introduction to Expository Writing|

 060.114 (H) (W) Expository Writing

 (3) Limit 15 per section.